 Meander along this waterfront and you'll encounter a bevy of surprises.
 All these docks, for one.
 There are not only a lot of them, but some are still used and some are the decaying foundations of once-prominent businesses or functions.
 Most of them now serve the purpose of either hosting historical ships or to house historical-themed businesses, from upscale hotels to restaurants and shops of all manner and variety.
 Wandering in and out of these is like visiting a small labyrinth of the fun and funky.

 The disintegrating docks provide some very real atmosphere to this north Oregon coast hotspot, showing the town is not all commercially geared but can give you a true, time traveling experience, even if it is merely wondering about what that waterlogged platform or structure would say if it could talk.

-Most engaging, however, can be those pilings.
-Now the lonely reminders of the town's once-flourishing fishing industry, they stretch out through the waters and mudflats here, as if to reach towards the huge passing vessels wandering in and out of the Columbia River.
+Most engaging, however, can be those pilings (although this one no longer exists).
+Now the lonely reminders of the town's once-flourishing fish canning industry, they stretch out through the waters and mudflats here, as if to reach towards the huge passing vessels wandering in and out of the Columbia River.
 Some were docks for boats or simply for fishermen to cast their nets.
 Others held up huge canneries and the long, snaking walkways that meandered between them.